 The next tip comes straight from Unilever In-House Stylist Bailey Pope.
 Bailey recommends using a clarifying shampoo to slowly wash off hair dye at home, although it can be a potentially “brassifying” process.

-“I would recommend using clarifying shampoos to gradually lighten/remove color.
+“I would recommend using clarifying shampoos to lighten/remove color gradually.
 People usually don’t understand color principles and will be surprised by “brassiness” when lightening/removing color due to the natural undertones of each level of color.
 When people use clarifying shampoo too often, it’ll strip natural moisture from the hair and make it dry and rough,” she says.

-If you’re going to try the clarifying shampoo method, definitely use a product like Dove Nutritive Solutions Clarify & Hydrate Shampoo which not only focuses on clarifying your strands for a refresh, it also adds in hydration hair craves.
+If you’re going to try the clarifying shampoo method, definitely use a product like Dove Nutritive Solutions Clarify & Hydrate Shampoo, which focuses on clarifying your strands for a refresh and adds in hydration hair craves.
 Follow up with Dove Nutritive Solutions Clarify & Hydrate Conditioner to reap all the benefits of this power-cleaning duo.

 3. Dish Soap and Shampoo